the forgiveness of sins

 First, we are rooted and grounded in God’s love for us.
 This theme permeates the entire chapter but let us grab the beginning and ending in particular.
 Paul first begins by declaring that those who are in Christ Jesus are free from condemnation.
 This may, in fact, be the most difficult verse of the Bible to believe.
 After all, the implication of the verse is that we are well-aware of our justified condemnation before God.
 Yet even through this knowledge that we deserve nothing but wrath, we look to God for grace.
-In Christ that grace is received, and we no longer stand condemned to die.
+In Christ, that grace is received, and we no longer stand condemned to die.
 Indeed, we now boldly declare that “we are more than conquerors through him who loved us.
 For I am sure that neither death nor life, nor angels nor rulers, nor things present nor things to come, nor powers, nor height nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus our Lord” (Romans 8:37-39).

 Brothers and sisters, the reality of these truths is quite difficult to walk in daily.
-Plenty of people are convinced of their own condemnation via their sin, and many more firmly believe in God’s unending love for them.
+Plenty of people are convinced of their own condemnation via their sin, and much more firmly believe in God’s unending love for them.
 Few, however, hold the two truths in tandem, yet this is what Christianity requires of us, belief in both sin and in forgiveness.
 Without an understanding of the horrors of our sin, we begin to believe ourselves entitled to God’s love.
-Without an understanding of the vast riches of God’s love, we dissolve into legalistic frenzy of trying to be good enough or else pure nihilism.
-Like so many truths, the one cannot be properly understood without the other.
-We must hold both together tightly, and the fruit will be in us a demeanor of deep unworthiness mingled with a steadfast and confident assurance.
+Without an understanding of the vast riches of God’s love, we dissolve into a legalistic frenzy of trying to be good enough or else pure nihilism.
+Like so many truths, one cannot be properly understood without the other.
+We must hold both together tightly, and the fruit will be in us a demeanor of deep unworthiness mingled with steadfast and confident assurance.

 Second, we will live by the Spirit.
 As we’ve stated previously, Article 3 of the creed focuses upon the Person and work of the Holy Spirit, but as is the nature of the Spirit, His work is often one of essential and steadfast support from the background.
 Such was the case as we studied the holy, catholic church and the communion of saints, and the same is true here.
 We are forgiven in Christ.
 Amen!
 Yet our forgiveness is also a Trinitarian act of God.
 The Father willed our forgiveness.
 Jesus purchased our forgiveness.
 The Spirit then applies our forgiveness, enabling us to walk in communion with God once again.
 All true followers of Christ are indwelt with the Spirit upon their conversion.
 Indeed, the Spirit’s presence is necessary for our new birth in Christ.
 “Anyone who does not have the Spirit of Christ does not belong to him” (8:9).
 And “for all who are led by the Spirit of God are sons of God” (8:14).
-By the Spirit we are raised to life in Christ by His grace through faith.
+By the Spirit, we are raised to life in Christ by His grace through faith.

 If it is our indwelling of the Spirit which testifies of our forgiveness, how then do we know that we have the Spirit?